 In addition to the above, negative views about the financial services industry in general can also affect Deutsche Bank.
-These perceptions could affect the prices at which Deutsche Bank could access the capital markets to obtain the necessary funding to support its business activities.
-Should these perceptions exist, continue or worsen, Deutsche Bank's ability to obtain financing on acceptable terms may be adversely affected.
-Such events could result in an inability to refinance assets on balance sheet or maintain appropriate levels of capital.
-To protect Deutsche Bank's market capital against deteriorations, Deutsche Bank may be forced to liquidate assets it holds at depressed prices or on unfavorable terms, and to curtail businesses, such as the extension of new credit.
+These, these perceptions could affect the prices at which Deutsche Bank could access the capital markets to obtain the necessary funding to support its business activities.
+Should these perceptions exist, continue or worsen, Deutsche Bank's ability to obtain financing on acceptable terms may be adversely affected Another impact could be the expectation among some market participants that callable securities, typically Tier 2 and Additional Tier 1, but also senior debt, will be called at the first available call date.
+In the event Deutsche Bank decides not to exercise the call, there may be a negative impact on Deutsche Bank's funding curve due to a combination of investor dissatisfaction and potential signaling of financial difficulties.
+The magnitude of the impact on funding spreads is dependent on a series of factors including, amongst others, the reset spread and coupon of the security as compared to current market conditions.
+Such events could result in an inability to refinance assets on balance sheet, business activities in their respective currencies, or maintain appropriate levels of capital.
+To protect Deutsche Bank's market capital against deteriorations, As a result, Deutsche Bank may be forced to liquidate assets it holds at depressed prices or on unfavorable terms, and to curtail businesses, such as the extension of new creditlending activities.
 This could have an adverse effect on Deutsche Bank's business, financial condition and results of operations; along with Deutsche Bank's ability to refinance business activities in their respective currencies.